 While, at first glance, they don’t seem to be connected, they ARE related.
-Currently, NH has the second oldest median population in the country, and experts believe our population will continue to get older than most of the other states.
+Currently, NH has the third oldest median population in the country, and experts believe our population will continue to get older than most of the other states.
 19.3% of NH’s population is older than 65 years.
 Older populations spend their money differently than younger people; NH businesses will suffer if we cannot maintain a balanced age amongst our residents.
-Our high school students go away to college, and don’t return.
+Our high school students go away to college and don’t return.
 We need to make NH a desirable place to live, work, play, and to raise a family.
 We need to make NH more attractive to young adults, by making in-state college tuition more affordable and providing good schools for their children.
 We need to offer living wages, and decent benefits such as affordable healthcare and voluntary paid family leave programs.
 We need to find a way to make housing more affordable, including property taxes.
 We need to attract and keep both large and small businesses by providing an educated workforce, sound infrastructure, and affordable, clean energy.
-We need to protect the unions, because the benefits that they help arrange for the union members — wages, insurance, vacations and more — keep non-union businesses competititve, and that is good for all workers.
+We need to protect the unions, because the benefits that they help arrange for the union members — wages, insurance, vacations and more — keep non-union businesses competititve, and that is good for ALL workers.

 Not finding what you want?
 Reach out directly through our Contact Us page.

 “Always feel free to contact me!” ~ Bonnie